islam-kamel/deployment-lab/README.md

     - `DOCKER_USERNAME`: Your Docker Hub username.
     - `DOCKER_PASSWORD`: Your Docker Hub password.
     - `REGISTRY_NAME`: The name of your Docker registry.
-    - `GITHUB_TOKEN`: A GitHub token with the necessary permissions to create a release.
+    - `ACCESS_TOKEN`: A GitHub token with the necessary permissions to create a release.

    These should be set in the repository's secrets.